 The second floor is a residential space for the child’s household.
 In order to fulfill 13 room demands coexisting while keeping them open to each other, the entire second floor was split into 1-tsubo (about 3.3sqm) grids, bordered by spandrel walls between the rooms.
 It is also planned to be a pillarless space without view obstructions by the construction project using hanging walls of 1-tsubo grids.

-Spandrel walls serve as loose barriers, creating a public space overlooking the entire floor when standing up, while securing private rooms hid by the walls when lying or sitting down, enabling one same space have public and private structure at the same time according to postures.
+Spandrel walls serve as loose barriers, creating a public space overlooking the entire floor when standing up, while securing private rooms hidden by the walls when lying or sitting down, enabling the same space to have a public and private structure at the same time according to postures.
 The positioning of all residential rooms along the grids, except the wet area, can be altered with the growth of children, while two inner gardens assume the roles of daylighting and ventilation, connecting the interiors to the agreeable exterior environment with the swaying planting and the natural light.

 Location: Okazaki, Aichi, Japan

 Type: Residential – Houses